Meowcoin-Foundation/meowcoin-rpc/meowcoin_methods.md

   "details" : [
     {
       "account" : "accountname",      (string) DEPRECATED.
 The account name involved in the transaction, can be "" for the default account.
-      "address" : "address",          (string) The telestai address involved in the transaction "category" : "send|receive",    (string) The category, either 'send' or 'receive' "amount" : x.xxx,                 (numeric) The amount in TLS "label" : "label",              (string) A comment for the address/transaction, if any
+      "address" : "address",          (string) The meowcoin address involved in the transaction "category" : "send|receive",    (string) The category, either 'send' or 'receive' "amount" : x.xxx,                 (numeric) The amount in TLS "label" : "label",              (string) A comment for the address/transaction, if any